frison/_slash/README.md

 # Usage

-`make build` will build the container images for your development environment.
+- `make build` - will build the container images for your development environment.
 This is a one-time operation, and you should only need to run it when you change the Dockerfile or any of their `files/` directory contents.
-`make clean` will delete all the container images.
+- `make clean` - will delete all the container images.
-`make upstream` will swap the image building to using upstream images.
-It will also delete the `.git` directory.
-This is probably sketchy enough to do in a more obvious way.
+- `make upstream` - will swap the image building to using upstream images. **It will also delete the `.git` directory.** This is probably sketchy enough to do in a more obvious way.
-`make remote` will set the remote upstream backup for this directory.
+- `make remote` - will set the remote upstream backup for this directory.

 This project is designed to be used as a submodule of other projects.
 It does the following stuff not bad:
 - The source of all containers for the project